amenkhelil/safehaven/README.md

-this project was made by Amen khelil and Dhia kaouach
+this project was made by Amen khelil